Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

 \textit{\textbf{Query optimization: the interval labeling}}.
 This addresses the issue of checking whether there exists $(u,v)$ in the partial GTC such that $u$ and $t$ are reachable from $s$ and $v$ in the spanning tree.
 The idea is to achieve this by a multi-dimensional search based on interval labeling.
 Specifically, after computing the interval labeling on the spanning tree, each vertex obtains an interval (see Section \ref{sec:tree-cover}).
 Then, given $s$ and $t$, the search looks for $(u,v)$ such that the corresponding intervals can satisfy the following constraint: $[u_a,u_b]$ is subsumed by $[s_a,s_b]$, and $[t_a,t_b]$ is subsumed by $[v_a,v_b]$, which represents that $u$ and $t$ are reachable from $s$ and $v$, respectively, on the spanning tree.
-Therefore, $(u_a,u_b,v_a,v_b)$ should satisfy the following $4$ ranges: $s_a\leq u_a\leq s_b$; $s_a\leq u_b\leq s_b$; $0\leq v_a\leq t_a$; $t_b\leq v_b\leq |V|-1.$ With these four ranges, the search can be reduced to a four-dimensional search problem.
-A k-d tree \cite{10.1145/361002.361007} can be built on the coordinates of the partial GTC to accelerate the searching.
+Therefore, $(u_a,u_b,v_a,v_b)$ should satisfy the following $4$ ranges: $s_a\leq u_a\leq s_b$; $s_a\leq u_b\leq s_b$; $v_a\leq t_a$; $t_b\leq v_b$.
+With these four ranges, the search can be reduced to a four-dimensional search problem.
+Fig.~\ref{fig:example-jin-et-al} presents a running example of the partial GTC, where the \texttt{Coordinates} column contains four-dimensional coordinate vectors.
+To accelerate search operations, a k-d tree \cite{10.1145/361002.361007} can be constructed over this column.

 \textit{\textbf{Query optimization: histograms of path-label sets}}.
 Interval labeling can deal with the plain reachability information from $s$ to $u$ and from $v$ to $t$.
 However, the path-label sets from $s$ to $u$ and from $v$ to $t$ on the spanning tree need to be checked for the evaluation of the path constraint.
 To avoid online traversal for computing such path-label sets, a histogram-based optimization can be adopted.
 The idea is to record for each vertex $x$ in the tree the occurrence of each edge label in the path from the root $r$ of the tree to $x$, \textit{e.g.}, if the sequence of the edge labels in the path from $r$ to $x$ is $(\texttt{friendOf}, \texttt{worksFor}, \texttt{friendOf})$, the histogram of $x$, referred to as $H(x)$, is $\{\texttt{friendOf}:2, \texttt{worksFor}:1\}$.
 With the histograms, the path-label set of the path from $s$ to $u$ (or from $v$ to $t$) in the spanning tree can be computed by $H(u)-H(s)$ (or $H(t)-H(v)$).